Crypto Regulation in Czech Republic 2025

 Cryptocurrency business is legal in the Czech Republic, and its activity falls under the general legislative framework, which includes The Trade Licensing Act, The Act on Capital Market Undertakings, and other laws of the Czech Republic.
 Still, with new EU regulations in place, it is necessary to turn one’s attention to what will change for all member states in due time.

-New rules will force major crypto-asset service providers to disclose their energy consumption on their websites and report it to the national authorities.
+Environmental Responsibilities New rules will require major crypto-asset service providers to disclose energy consumption on their websites and report it to national authorities.
+ESMA will adopt necessary regulatory technical standards.

-MiCA does not replicate AML requirements, but the EBA will maintain a public register and also conduct enhanced AML checks on noncompliant CASPs.
-CASPs that are not complied with are those whose parent companies are registered in jurisdictions of high risk or non-cooperative on tax issues.
-The EU intends to standardize the AML regulatory framework by providing one single pan-EU AML authority.
+Anti-Money Laundering Checks MiCA does not replicate AML requirements, but the EBA will maintain a public register and conduct enhanced AML checks on noncompliant CASPs, especially those with parent companies in high-risk jurisdictions.

-The DLT Market Infrastructure Regulation-Pilot Regime, or PDMIR, allows one legal system for trading and settling a transaction in cryptoassets qualified as financial instruments under MiFID 2.
-It allows for the safe testing of new technologies, which will be revisited in 2026.
+Innovative Projects Support The DLT Market Infrastructure Regulation-Pilot Regime (PDMIR) allows a single legal system for trading cryptoassets qualified as financial instruments under MiFID 2, enabling safe testing of new technologies until 2026.

-The Czech Republic is still friendly to all kinds of cryptocurrency companies, researchers, and enthusiasts.
-Events such as the European Bitcoin Conference and Conference on Crypto Hardware and Embedded Systems offer opportunities for networking and finding business partners.
+Crypto-Friendly Environment The Czech Republic remains friendly to cryptocurrency companies, researchers, and enthusiasts, hosting events like the European Bitcoin Conference to foster networking and business partnerships.

 You should also note that the support is offered beyond the events by the following local initiatives:

-This includes filling out the state application form online, which is in Czech, with the name of the crypto company and the founders.
-After this, the application, supplemented with a state application fee of 6,000 CZK (approximately 240 EUR), goes for consideration to the general Trade Office.
+An application for a Czech cryptocurrency licence in 2025 will also be submitted for a standard trade licence issued by the Trade Licensing Register.
+It involves filling out, online, the state application form in Czech with the name of the crypto company and founders.
+Following this, the application is enriched with a state application fee of 6,000 CZK, about 240 EUR, for consideration by the general Trade Office.

 • Classic-with exchange of cryptocurrencies for a commission